luzpaz/med/doc/dev/sphinx/medcalc-userguide-api.rst

 Installation of the MEDMEM library
 ----------------------------------

-The MEDMEM library is part of the SALOME MED module and then is installed together with this module by the installation process of SALOME.
-Nevertheless, it is possible for low-weight deployment to install only the MEDMEM library from the source files embedded in the SALOME MED module.
+The MEDMEM library is part of the SALOME FIELDS module and then is installed together with this module by the installation process of SALOME.
+Nevertheless, it is possible for low-weight deployment to install only the MEDMEM library from the source files embedded in the SALOME FIELDS module.
 Keep in mind that the MEDMEM library is designed to be a self-consistent library with very few third party software (only med-file, glibc and mpi typically).
 In particular, it is strictly independent from the SALOME framework even if it distributed with